 Cherry Beach was donated to Chikaming Township by the Warren Family in 1922.
 Today the Township has a unique opportunity to purchase and preserve a beautiful, undeveloped parcel of land immediately adjacent to Cherry Beach.
 The Cherry Beach Committee, a grassroots group of concerned citizens, is helping the Township raise funds and public awareness.
 This acquisition would protect nearly 3 acres of woods and increase the Park’s current lakefront by more than 2.5 times, from 253 feet to 657 feet.
 We have 7 miles of lakefront in Chikaming Township.
 Only 2% is public.
 This acquisition will protect this land from private development forever.

 The seller is asking more than $4 million.
 The Township has applied for a Michigan Department of Natural Resources Trust Fund grant (MNRTF) that, if awarded, will supply 75% of the purchase price.
-The final sale price will be determined by appraisals paid for by the MNRTF.
-To qualify for the grant, we must raise the remaining 25% of the purchase price (or approximately $1 million) with private donations identified through pledges and other grants no later than October 1, 2018.
+The final sale price will be determined by appraisals paid for by the MNRTF if we are awarded the grant.
+To even qualify for the consideration, we were tasked with raising the remaining 25% of the purchase price (or approximately $1.1 million) through pledges and other grants no later than October 1, 2018.